Ahmed-E-86/IMDB-Get/README.md

 ## Features
 1- Search a movie by the name and production year.

-2- Bulk search, and view the result inside the application.
+2- Search a list of movies, and view the result inside the application.

 3- Search a local folder, list all the movies inside that folder, and view the result inside the application.